-To clarify the Service Award Program for bargaining unit personnel, the following shall apply:
+To clarify the Service Award Program for bargaining unit personnel, the follo wing chall apply To clarify the Service Award Program for pargaining unit bersonnet, the follo wing shall apply.
+0

 Years of Service Service Longevity Award Applicable to the Bargaining Unit 5 Years A letter of appreciation from the Fire Chief, a certificate of service signed by the City Manager and an additional eight (8) hours of vacation leave.
 10 Years A letter of appreciation from the Fire Chief, a certificate of service signed by the City Manager and the Mayor, an additional sixteen (16) hours of vacation leave, and a \$100 bonus.
-15 Years A letter of appreciation from the Fire Chief, a certificate of service signed by the City Manager and the Mayor, an additional sixteen (16) hours of vacation leave, and a \$150 bonus.
+A letter of appreciation from the Fire Chief, a certificate of service signed by the City Manager and the Mayor, an additional sixteen (16) hours of vacation leave, and a \$150 bonus.
 20 Years A letter of appreciation from the Fire Chief, a certificate of service signed by the City Manager and the Mayor, an additional sixteen (16) hours of vacation leave, and a \$200 bonus.
-25 Years A letter of appreciation from the Fire Chief, a certificate of service signed by the City Manager and the Mayor, an additional sixteen (16) hours of vacation leave, and a \$250 bonus.
+A letter of appreciation from the Fire Chief, a certificate of service s 25 Years by the City Manager and the Mayor, an additional sixteen (16) hours vacation leave, and a \$250 bonus.
 30 Years A letter of appreciation from the Fire Chief, a certificate of service signed by the City Manager and the Mayor, an additional sixteen (16) hours of vacation leave, and a \$300 bonus.
 35 Years A letter of appreciation from the Fire Chief, a certificate of service signed by the City manager and the Mayor, an additional sixteen (16) hours of vacation leave, and a \$350 bonus.
 40 Years A letter of appreciation from the Fire Chief, a certificate of service signed by the City Manager and the Mayor, an additional sixteen (16) hours of vacation leave, and a \$400 bonus.
 45 Years A letter of appreciation from the Fire Chief, a certificate of service signed by the City Manager and the Mayor, an additional sixteen (16) hours of vacation leave, and a \$500 bonus.